zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Ella:  We agreed that we both needed a little time away to unwind.
 The whole point of this vacation is for us to relax.

-Mohsen:  I’m cut off from civilization and I have n o access to email and my favorite websites.
+Mohsen:  I’m cut off from civilization and I have no access to email and my favorite websites.
 What could be more stressful th an this?!

 [end of dialogue]